orchestracities/ngsi-timeseries-api/docs/manuals/index.md

 an NGSI entity to tabular format stay pretty much the same as in the Crate back end except for a few improvements:

-* NGSI arrays are stored as (indexable & queryable) JSON as opposed to the flat array of strings in the Crate back end.
+- NGSI arrays are stored as (indexable & queryable) JSON as opposed to the flat array of strings in the Crate back end.

-* GeoJSON and NGSI Simple Location Format attributes are stored as spatial data that can be indexed and queried---full support for spatial attributes is still patchy in the Crate back end.
+- GeoJSON and NGSI Simple Location Format attributes are stored as spatial data that can be indexed and queried - full support for spatial attributes is still patchy in the Crate back end.

 The `test_timescale_insert.py` file in the QuantumLeap source base